laststonedjs/arctic_foxes_react_native/README.md

-# 🦊 Arctic Foxes 🦊 (React Native, Expo-Go application)
+# 🦊 Arctic Foxes 🦊 React Native, Expo-Go
 <hr/>

 * To start the application, it is necessary to start the command: <br/>